 - Of particular value to this organization, and really any law firm, was the ability for the InfiniStreamNG appliances to support optional encrypted drives, providing an extra layer of protection for their extremely confidential customers’ data.

-- The InfiniStreamNG (ISNG) and nGenius 7000 series Packet Flow Switches were offered as certified-off-the-shelf (COTS) software options that provided cost-efficiencies
+- The InfiniStreamNG (ISNG) and nGenius 7000 series Packet Flow Switches were offered as commercial-off-the-shelf (COTS) software options that provided cost-efficiencies

 The implementation design of the NETSCOUT solution for the firm included.